p4rh4m/faub247/README.md

-i created a simple Discord bot using Js\n what this bot can do :
+i created a simple Discord bot using Js what this bot can do :
 1_ mute all or just mute someone by tagging them
 2_ can send a code to channel memebrs private